rubys/bootstrap/bylaws.md

   - vii) amending the Certificate of Incorporation;
   - viii) adopting an agreement of merger or consolidation;
-  - ix) recommending to the Members the sale, lease or exchange of all or substantially all of the Foundation’s property and assets;
+  - ix) recommending to the Members the sale, lease or exchange of all or substantially all of the $FOUNDATION’s property and assets;
-  - x) recommending to the Members a dissolution of the Foundation or a revocation of a dissolution; and
+  - x) recommending to the Members a dissolution of the $FOUNDATION or a revocation of a dissolution; and
   - xi) taking any other action for which a vote of more than a simple majority of the Board is required by these By-laws, the Certificate of Incorporation, or applicable law.